How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 This is also where you’ll confirm final test-day readiness.

 All of these can lead to disqualification on test day.
-Therefore, we recommend following all steps as early as possible.
-By doing so, you can avoid technical issues and reduce stress before the exam.
+We recommend following all steps as early as possible — by doing so, you can avoid technical issues and reduce stress before the exam.

 Focused student preparing for the SAT using the SAT Bluebook App on her laptop, following the 2025 guide for mock tests and device setup.